shehio/Policy-Gradient/README.md

 # Game AI
 This is a repository to study AI in games.
-Investigating tree-based methods and Reinforcement Learning with a policy network on different scale of action spaces.
+It investigates classical search methods, like graph-based and tree-based and classical Reinforcement Learning methods with tabular Q function and more modern approaches relying on a policy network.
 The plan is to extend this repo to cover more of challenges in gameplay, not on the implemtation side, but on the scaling side.
 We start with a fun game which is having the two top chess engines play against each other.